VaxU

 Goals

-The goal of this usability testing was to determine how usable the primary functions of the platform were for representative users to assess the potential value of the implementation of our prototype.
+Determine how usable functions of the platform were for users to assess their value in the implementation of the prototype

 Methods

-We conducted five remote usability tests with vaccine-hesitant Atlanta-area college students by moderating pre-established scenarios based on the prototype's core functionalities.
+5 remote tests with vaccine-hesitant college students with moderated scenarios based on core prototype functionalities

 Findings

-The usability testing indicated that our representative users were able to operate the primary functions of the platform, demonstrating the prototype offers real value as a solution to address COVID-19 vaccine hesitancy.
+Users operated the functions of the platform, demonstrating the prototype offers value as a solution to address vaccine hesitancy

 Reflect

-VaxU presents a novel healthcare provider platform focused on the needs of COVID-19 vaccine-hesitant college students.
-By providing the ability to conveniently book appointments, enabling direct communication with university healthcare providers, and offering the latest COVID-19 vaccine information, the features of this platform might shift people's vaccination attitudes from hesitancy to acceptance.
-This remains vital as these shifts in vaccination attitudes create lasting change by promoting the cultural value of the importance of vaccines and thus improve the health and safety of all.
+VaxU is a novel platform focused on the needs of COVID-19 vaccine-hesitant students.
+By providing the ability to book appointments, direct communication with healthcare providers, and the latest COVID-19 vaccine information, the features of this platform can shift vaccination attitudes from hesitancy to acceptance.
+This remains vital as shifts in vaccination attitudes create lasting change by promoting the cultural importance of vaccines to improve the health of all.